DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc J - The Stolen Gem.md

 >
 > Livius adventured with Ismark and Lugdana for nearly a decade afterward, scouting out dangers and spying on their enemies.
 When he finally retired from adventuring, he used the wealth and notoriety he had gained to found the Keepers of the Feather, a secret society of wereravens dedicated to opposing the forces of darkness across Barovia.
 Though the Keepers would not themselves enter the fray, they vowed to serve, guide, and shelter any heroes who might one day rise in Lugdana’s memory.
 >
 > Ten years ago, Madam Eva—assisted by the **roc of Mount Ghakis** disguised as an ordinary raven—stole one of the three enchanted gemstones from the winery.
-Davian blamed his son, Urwin, as described in <span class="citation">Chapter 12: The Wizard of Wines (p.
+Davian blamed his son, Urwin, as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-wizard-of-wines">Chapter 12: The Wizard of Wines</a> (p.
 173)</span>.
 Urwin told Davian that he had seen a raven carrying the gem away into the night—a claim that Davian dismissed as ludicrous, because the Keepers knew and commanded all of the ravens in the valley.
 After a furious fight, Urwin and his betrothed, Danika Dorakova, left for Vallaki the following morning, never to return.
 >
 > Just over three months ago, when the ravens caught word of Doru’s brewing rebellion, the **wereraven** Elric Martikov—one of Davian’s youngest sons and Elvir Martikov’s twin brother—became determined to fight alongside them.
 Davian, however, forbade him from doing so.
 >